jozews321/T430-Hackintosh-Opencore/README.md

 </details>

 <details>
-<summary><strong>macOS 12 and 13 - HD 4000 system patch</strong></summary>
+<summary><strong>macOS 12 to 14 - HD 4000 system patch</strong></summary>
 <br />
 Apple dropped the HD 4000 iGPU with macOS 12.
-If you dont install this you won't have any kind of graphics acceleration and your macOS 12 and 13 experience will be completely miserable
+If you dont install this you won't have any kind of graphics acceleration and your macOS 12-14 experience will be completely miserable

 - Download [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)